heatmap.py: create heatmaps in python

 Highlights

-heatmap() takes a list of x, y coordinate tuples and produces a heatmap describing their density.
+heatmap() takes a list of x, y coordinate tuples and returns a PIL Image object describing their density as a heatmap.
 Some highlights:

 Google Earth